 The German Rectors' Conference (HRK) is the association of public and government-recognised universities in Germany.
 The member institutions are represented in the HRK by their executive boards and rectorates.
-The HRK currently has 268 member institutions, in which around 94 per cent of all students in Germany are enrolled.
+The HRK currently has 271 member institutions, at which around 90 per cent of all students in Germany are enrolled.

 Due to this large membership, representing all types of higher education institution, the HRK functions as the voice of the universities in dialogue with politicians and the public and as the central forum for opinion-forming in the higher education sector.